 • The Mnyera and Ruhudji Rivers are a true fishing wilderness.
 Between the camps on the two rivers, anglers have access to over 120 km of pristine river habitat, all of it protected and home not only to the world’s greatest population of trophy tigerfish, but also yellowfish, vundu catfish, as well as a plethora of wild game (including puku, warthog, hartebeest, zebra, eland, bushbuck, crocodiles, hippopotamus, elephants, and more) and birds (including Pels Fishing Owl, Palmnut Vultures, Narina Trogans, Broad Billed Roller, African Fin Foot, and white backed night heron).
 Anglers enjoy a one-of-a-kind wilderness safari experience in addition to the incredible fishing here!

 • Dhalla Camp (on the Mnyera River) and Samaki Camp (on the Ruhudji River) offer the adventurous fly fisherman a unique African fly fishing safari.
-Tented bush camps and wooden cabins, erected each season, ensure that the African safari experience is as much a part of this trip as the trophy tigers you can expect to encounter on the rivers.
+Tented bush camps, erected each season, ensure that the African safari experience is as much a part of this trip as the trophy tigers you can expect to encounter on the rivers.